HuIsJason/music-sequencer/README.md

 # Music-Sequencer
-A music sequencer that stores, manages, and manipulates musical notes stored in nodes of a BST.
+A musical sequencer storage application based on musical notes in the form of nodes stored in BSTs.

 A project for 2019 CSCA48: Introduction to Computer Science II course.
-A sequencer storage application based on BSTs.

 Features basic functions such as:
 * pre-order, in-order, and post-order tree traversals